sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-content-package/cp-portal-cloud-foundry-create-content-package.md

   - How to create a content package that includes a UI integration card

 ## Intro
 A content package is a collection of content items such as cards, roles, pages, and spaces that are bundled together in a ZIP file that can easily be uploaded and used in your site.
-Once the content in the content package has been activated, it's ready for use in the pages of your site.

 In this tutorial, you'll learn how to create a content package in SAP Business Application Studio.
 The content package will include a UI integration card as well as the role that the card is assigned to.
-If you prefer to skip the card creation tutorial, you will be able to copy the ready-made code for the card, and paste it in this tutorial later.

 ### Check for development tools for SAP Build Work Zone extension